 My passion is math.
 You don't hear that often, do you?
 I'm a 3rd year math student at the University of Texas at Austin.
 I've been tutoring ever since high school, and I truly love it.
 Both of my parents are math teachers, so I think it runs in the family.
 I've have taken every kind of math you can think of (and a lot of maths you've never heard of).
 I've continued to tutor because of the amazing students I work with, and to see their passion for math grow is inspiring.
 Not a lot of students out there care for math, but I'm hoping to change that.

-University of Texas at Austin - BS, Mathematics
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Mathematics

 What is your teaching philosophy?

 Sometimes, when you're learning, you get lost in all the steps.
 I think it's important to go back to square one and really learn the basics, because those are the stepping stones to everything else you learn.